Xheid/graphql-golang-apitemplate/readme.md

 ## Getting started

 This template is for beginners it doesn't manage production environment.
 The main goal is to provide the simpliest template you can find to make it understandable for new people in golang and/or graphql.
-[You can find doc and examples on how to use graph-gophers there.](https://github.com/graph-gophers/graphql-go)
+[You can find doc and examples on how to use graph-gophers graphql package there.](https://github.com/graph-gophers/graphql-go)

 ### Install packages